okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-organize-configuration/main/index.md

 #### What you need

 * Familiarity with the Terraform terms: configuration, resources, state, and commands.
-For more information, see the [Terraform overview](/docs/guides/terraform-overview).
+See the [Terraform overview](/docs/guides/terraform-overview).

 * An Okta organization.